mrmarganski/mkdoc/docs/resources/quiz.md

 # 🧭 The Panther Project: Specialization Pathfinder
 > Completed your Phase 1 Rookie Foundations?
 Take this 20-question assessment to help identify which specialization track aligns best with your natural instincts, hobbies, and problem-solving style.
 Be honest—there are no wrong answers, only different ways to build a robot.
+This is not an official placement, but a fun activity to help you identify your learning style and interests and how they may fit into the team as a member.

 <style>
   #quiz-container {